-AK Bets Sister Sites: The Playbook Gaming Bookmakers Compared
+AK Bets Sister Sites: Playbook Bookmakers Compared

 AK Bets has no casino brands of its own, so its sister sites are really the other bookmakers built on the Playbook Gaming platform: Star Sports, BresBet, PricedUp, BetZone, DragonBet and NRG Bet.
 They share betting software and back-end account checks rather than one owner, and each now holds its own UK Gambling Commission licence (AK Bets runs under Akbo Limited, UKGC account 66030, out of Dublin).
 What marks it out is the racing-first, big-prices approach and a 25% acca profit-boost welcome offer, where several siblings lean on casino promotions instead.